Nursing (LPN/LVN to BS)

 doing his/her preceptorship or clinical practicum.

-- A minimum 2.5 cumulative grade point average (on a 4.0 scale) in all college level studies
+- A minimum of 2.75 cumulative grade point average (on a 4.0 scale) on the ten (10) nursing prerequisites ONLY.

 - Completion of a practical nursing program.